This post refers to the upgraded version of the Universal Bot offered since the ver7.3 of the platform, for the older version click here.

 - Multiple Matches with Same Scores: More than one task with the same recognition score matched the intent.
 These tasks can belong to one or more than one linked bots.
 Select the radio button next to the task that you want to match for the utterance.

-- Unidentified Intent: The user input did not match any task in any of the linked bot.
+- Unidentified Intent: The user input did not match any task in any of the linked bots.
 Train the bot as explained below to match the right bot and linked task.

 Improving the Universal Bot Performance

-You can train the universal bot to match with the correct linked bot and the correct task within the bot.
+You can train the universal bot for a more efficient and accurate functioning.
 Though you train the linked bot from the universal bot windows, the training is saved directly at the linked bot.

 Follow these steps to train the linked bots in a universal bot:

-After you have defined and saved a new configuration for a Universal Bot, it becomes visible on the Bot Builder home page with its status as Linked.
-It is not available to users other than the developers on the bot until it is published and approved by the Bots Admin.
+After you have defined, trained and saved a new configuration for a Universal Bot, it becomes visible on the Bot Builder home page.
+It is not available to users other than the developers of the bot until it is published and approved by the Bots Admin.

 Universal Bot Statuses

-The following are different statuses related to the universal bots:
+The following are different statuses related to the universal bots, these will be displayed in the Linked Bots page against the linked Bots selected for publishing:

 |Universal Bot Status||Description|